devgony/tiktok_clone/README.md

 ## 6.7.
 Stateful Navigation part Two

-- Offstage to stack and hide widget
+- Offstage to stack and hide widget => To store each states
-- But i'm built print every render?
+- But `i'm built` prints every render?

 ```dart
 body: Stack(